aishwaryamishra/robustest2.0_documentation/source/hubxctest.rst

   * This needs to be done everytime you have a new app build.
   * *Build ID* is the name of the file that you get when you copy the URL to the build.

-**3.** Upload zipped up App XCUITests file to your project and note down the build ID.
+**3.** Upload the zipped up xctest file to your project and note down the build ID.

   * This needs to be done everytime along with a new app enterprise build.
   * Build ID is the name of the file that you get when you copy the URL to the build.
 Let's refer to this as the *Test Build ID*.